 Should You Pressure Wash Your Building Before or After You Paint?

-As we are in the thick of spring — and all homeowners are in the home maintenance and upkeep zone— this concern often arises: “I need to pressure clean my vinyl siding, but I need to do touch-up painting of trim work, doors, and other exterior surfaces of my home.
-What should I do first —the pressure washing or the painting?
+As we’re in the thick of spring — and homeowners are in the home maintenance and upkeep mindset — this concern often arises: “I need to pressure wash my vinyl siding, but I need to do touch-up painting of trim work, doors, and other exterior surfaces of my home.
+What should I do first — pressure washing or painting?

-The question that remains is when to pressure wash or pressure clean these surfaces.
-Exterior maintenance professionals suggest that homeowners should pressure clean the exterior of their homes before they paint any surface.
-But here is the key: the pressure cleaned surfaces need at least three to five days of dry weather before painting begins.
+The remaining question is when to pressure wash or pressure clean these surfaces.
+Exterior maintenance professionals suggest that homeowners should pressure clean their home’s exterior before they paint any surface.
+But here’s the key: the pressure-cleaned surfaces need at least three to five days of dry weather before painting begins.

-Why Should I Pressure Wash My Home or Commercial Building?
+Why Should I Power Wash My Home or Commercial Building?

-Pressure washing not only removes the grime and dirt that has collected on your siding, but it also blows off flaking and loose paint that you or a painting professional would otherwise need to scrape off.
-Some pressure washing or pressure cleaning machines have a port for detergent and a low-pressure setting that allow you to treat mold while you’re washing, thus ensuring the mold doesn’t return after you paint.
+Pressure washing removes the grime and dirt that has collected on your siding and blows off flaking and loose paint that you or a painting professional would otherwise need to scrape off.
+Some pressure washing or pressure cleaning machines have a port for detergent and a low-pressure setting that lets you treat mold while you’re washing, ensuring the mold doesn’t return after you paint.

 You can pressure wash vinyl siding; however, aluminum siding — which is quite an old product — can usually not be pressure washed.
-The reason is that aluminum siding is not used anymore, and if a home still has this type, it is usually past its lifespan and cannot be cleaned.
-To test this, rub your hand across the siding; if a white chalky substance comes off on your hands, the chances are it is aluminum, and most responsible contractors will not clean it.
+This is because aluminum siding isn’t used anymore, and if a home still has this type, it’s usually past its life span and can’t be cleaned.
+To test this, rub your hand across the siding; if a white chalky substance comes off on your hands, the chances are it’s aluminum, and most responsible contractors won’t clean it.

-Wood siding dries more slowly than vinyl or aluminum.
+Wood siding dries slower than vinyl or aluminum.
 If you can’t get to the painting job immediately after washing, don’t wait longer than a month.
 If you do, enough dirt is likely to collect to require another pressure washing.

 Schedule Power Washing in DC, MD & Northern VA